Boundaries are key to healthy relationships.

-Healthy boundaries shouldn't stop you or your partner from:
+Healthy boundaries mean that you or your partner should be able to:

-- Going out with friends without your partner.
+- Hang out with friends without your partner being present.

-- Participating in activities and hobbies without your partner.
+- Participate in activities and hobbies without your partner.

-- Having privacy in certain aspects of your life, like keeping your passwords to yourself.
+- Have privacy, like keeping your passwords to yourself.

 In fact, healthy boundaries are all about making time for people and activities outside of your relationship and having that be okay.

-When you set boundaries within a healthy relationship, you can choose to not text or be on social media for periods of time without upsetting your partner.
-You can text and use social media without your partner getting jealous.
+When you set boundaries in a healthy relationship, you can choose not to text or not be on social media for periods of time without upsetting your partner.
+You can text and use social media without your partner getting jealous or upset.
 You can take time and space for yourself without your partner getting angry.
-All because you both have privacy, trust, mutual understanding and respect with one another.
+All because you both have privacy, trust, and respect for one another.

 Healthy Boundaries & Sex

-Healthy boundaries also include respecting one another's comfort level with sexual activity.
+Healthy boundaries also include respecting one another's comfort level when it comes to sex.

-No one should feel pressured to have sex in order to keep one's boyfriend or girlfriend happy.
+No one should feel pressured to have sex in order to keep their partner happy.
 In a healthy relationship, partners respect each other's decisions, even when they want something else or disagree.